 Interns also meet throughout the year to collaboratively create and implement a program development project that is presented to the training faculty toward the end of the internship year.
-This year's intern class is developing a debriefing protocol for LSH staff.
+This year's intern class is working with a community development project on preventative services in the community though grants.